 We help scientists integrate findings from the latest evidence-based research in social sciences and education into their outreach efforts.
 We curate, summarize, and discuss research studies and their applications to real communication contexts in a way that scientists can easily implement.

-Dr. Sherry Nouraini is social media consultant at Captive Touch, social media instructor at UC San Diego Extension and biology instructor at San Diego City College and Palomar College.
+Dr. Sherry Nouraini is a digital communications consultant, social media instructor at UC San Diego Extension and biology instructor at San Diego City College and Palomar College.
 Sherry recently published a new book titled “Social Solutions for Climate Change: How to inspire action through social media,” which won Gold under the Current Events category in the 2018 eLit Book Awards competition, and has been recognized as a finalist for the 2017 San Diego Book Awards , and the 2017 American Best Book Awards.

 Ask Sherry about: Social Media Strategy, Climate Change Communication